-1.10 Proposed price increase
+1.11.
+Proposed price increase

-Barwon Water is forecasting a 12 per cent per annum price increase for the upcoming regulatory period.
+Barwon Water is forecasting a 10.5 per cent per annum price increase for the upcoming regulatory period.
 This increase is based on:

-- the recovery of costs associated with providing services through sufficient revenue; - maintaining Barwon Water's two-part tariff structure (volume charge and service charge) throughout the upcoming regulatory period; - expenditure forecasts equitably and efficiently recovered from residential and nonresidential customers, providing for rebalancing revenue collected between residential and non-residential customers in line with demand.
+- the recovery of costs associated with providing services through sufficient revenue - maintaining Barwon Water's two-part tariff structure (volume charge and service charge) throughout the upcoming regulatory period - expenditure forecasts equitably and efficiently recovered from residential and nonresidential customers, providing for rebalancing revenue collected between residential and non-residential customers in line with demand.

-1.10.1 Proposed water and sewer tariff prices
+1.11.1.
+Proposed water and sewer tariffs